dexon-foundation-unofficial-mirror/truffle/README.md

 For a default set of contracts and tests, run the following within an empty project directory:

 ```
-$ truffle init
+$ dexon-truffle init
 ```

-From there, you can run `truffle compile`, `truffle migrate` and `truffle test` to compile your contracts, deploy those contracts to the network, and run their associated unit tests.
+From there, you can run `dexon-truffle compile`, `dexon-truffle migrate` and `dexon-truffle test` to compile your contracts, deploy those contracts to the network, and run their associated unit tests.

 Truffle comes bundled with a local development blockchain server that launches automatically when you invoke the commands  above.
 If you'd like to [configure a more advanced development environment](https://truffleframework.com/docs/advanced/configuration) we recommend you install the blockchain server separately by running `npm install -g @dexon-foundation/ganache-cli` at the command line.